START HERE →

 Best Non-Toxic Bean Bag Materials: Hemp, Kapok, Buckwheat & Latex

-With toxic textiles fresh in my mind from recent podcast episodes and while working on my Nontoxic Fabrics Cheat Sheet for the D-Tox Academy, I knew I wanted a truly safe and natural textile.
+With concerns about conventional textiles fresh in my mind from recent podcast episodes, and while working on my Nontoxic Fabrics Cheat Sheet, I knew I wanted a genuinely natural, lower-risk textile.

 Most Sustainable Fabrics for Bean Bags: Hemp, Linen, and More

-From Practical Nontoxic Living podcast episode with Patty Grossman, co-founder of Two Sister Ecotextiles, who was recommended by Debora Dimare, author of Vegan Interiors and beloved masterclass expert in Ruan Living's 40-Day Home Detox, I knew that untreated hemp or linen fabric was ideal.
-They are durable, breathable, often grown with fewer pesticides, have a relatively low carbon footprint, and can be found with no chemicals.
+From Practical Nontoxic Living podcast episode 105 with Patty Grossman, co-founder of Two Sisters Ecotextiles, who was recommended by Deborah DiMare, author of Vegan Interiors and a beloved masterclass expert in Ruan Living's 40-Day Home Detox, I learned that untreated hemp or linen fabric was ideal.
+They are durable, breathable, often grown with fewer pesticides, have a relatively low carbon footprint, and can be found with no chemical finishes.

 Fabric (untreated) Carbon Footprint Water Use Chemical Use Sustainability Rank